Piotrekol/CollectionManager/README.md

 # Pipeline: Load collections, and beatmaps from osu! stable, and export as .osdb
 CollectionManager.App.Cli.exe load --stable --then load-maps --stable --then save -o C:\some\cloud\folder\my_collections.osdb

+# Pipeline: Load collections, intersect two of them (use `ls` to find their Ids), and save the result
+CollectionManager.App.Cli.exe load collections.osdb --then ls --then intersect -i "1 2" -n "Both" --then save -o intersection.osdb
 ```